 A variable tariff (or standard variable tariff) means that the price you pay for each kWh of gas and electricity can go up or down at any time.
 A good indicator of price change is wholesale energy prices - however, energy suppliers can change prices whenever they like for any reason.

-Customers do have protection from Ofgem’s energy price cap - so energy suppliers do have limitations on how much they can charge you for energy.
+Customers do have protection through Ofgem’s energy price cap - so energy suppliers do have limitations on how much they can charge you for energy.

 If a customer does not specify what tariff they’d like to be put on, or if their tariff comes to an end, they will automatically be put on a default variable tariff, which is why it’s important to remain vigilant regarding your energy tariff.
 If you allow yourself to roll onto a variable tariff, you could end up paying a lot more than you should be paying.